frank184/ratable/README.md

 `rater.ratings.by_ratee(ratee)`: `Ratable::Rating` scope that returns a rater's ratings for a particular ratee.

-`raters.ratees`: Returns all ratees within the scope of a rater.
+`rater.ratees`: Returns all ratees within the scope of a rater.

 `ratee.raters`: Returns all raters within the scope of a ratee.